Cultivating Contentment

 Contentment is more than a mood state; it’s a mindset you can cultivate.
 It encompasses happy feelings, but also appreciation, gratitude, satisfaction, and peace.
 While happiness always wants more, contentment takes pleasure in what is.
 If contentment had a mantra it would be this: All is well in my world and I am so grateful to be exactly where I am.

-Today’s episode of the podcast is all about cultivating contentment.
-We’re talking about how you can take greater joy in your life exactly the way it is, while still growing, evolving, and yes, even striving for more.
+This article is about how you can take greater joy in your life exactly the way it is, while still growing, evolving, and yes, even striving for more.
+I’ve also recorded an episode of the Love, Happiness and Success podcast on this topic.
+You can tune in on this page, Apple podcasts, Spotify, or wherever you listen.

 For ambitious people who care about personal growth, contentment can feel like a dirty word.
 It’s the emotional opposite of what we think of as motivation, which depends on wanting things to be different than they are.